mcraiha/spine-unity-docs/Animation.md

 **WARNING:**
 > NEVER subscribe to `End` with a method that calls `SetAnimation`.
 Since `End` is raised when an animation is interrupted, and `SetAnimation` interrupts any existing animation, this will cause an **infinite recursion** of End->Handle>SetAnimation->End->Handle->SetAnimation, causing Unity to freeze until a stack overflow happens.

-To learn more about Spine Events and AnimationState callbacks, see the [Events documentation](https://github.com/pharan/spine-unity-docs).
+To learn more about Spine Events and AnimationState callbacks, see the [Events documentation](https://github.com/pharan/spine-unity-docs/blob/master/Events.md).

 ----------

 ### Advanced Animation Control
-Tracks and TrackEntry are just part of Spine.AnimationState, and AnimationState is included with the Spine runtimes just to get you going immediately.
+Tracks and TrackEntry are just part of `Spine.AnimationState`, and `AnimationState` is included with the Spine runtimes just to get you going immediately.
 It's usable in most cases and performant for production.
-However, Spine-Unity and Spine-C# can function even without AnimationState.
-For example, SkeletonAnimator uses `UnityEngine.Animator` instead of `Spine.AnimationState` and uses Mecanim to manage numbers and data for mixing, layering and queueing.
+However, Spine-Unity and Spine-C# can function even without `AnimationState`.
+For example, `SkeletonAnimator` uses `UnityEngine.Animator` instead of `Spine.AnimationState` and uses Mecanim to manage numbers and data for mixing, layering and queueing.

 If you wanted to do bookkeeping of your animations a different way, whether to be optimized based on how you plan to use it, or to handle special cases just the way you want them, you can build a different system.